Edgarhv/Predicting-Football-soccer-using-a-Machine-Learning-Model/README.md

 - Data Anlysis

  This dataset aims to present up-to-date football data down to the level of performance of the players.

+ We selected 10 independent variables and one dependent variable of the season 2018 to 2019.
+The independent variables are divided into three categories: physical data of the players, performance data of the players, and the ranking of the players club.

 # Potential Features and Target Variable